• Hey.

 No, actually, that really just happened.
 October 18th, 2019.
 6 years to the day after Danzig and Doyle play a Misfits set at the Roseland Ballroom (RIP).

-As the days counted down to this historic event, I poured over its connotations many, many times in my mind - revelling in how significant and validating it is for the band, the fiends, the fans, and the punk rock community as a whole.
+As the days counted down to this historic event, I poured over its connotations many, many times in my mind - reveling in how significant and validating it is for the band, the fiends, the fans, and the punk rock community as a whole.
 A grand victory.

 I’ve seen the spectacle twice before: Chicago Riotfest and New Jersey’s Prudential Center.
 And while the Chicago show will always be burned in my mind as the greatest of the three, I think the NYC MSG is my favorite.
 It is their true homecoming show.
-You hear everyone talk all the time about Jersey begin the hometown show, but that’s inaccurate.
+You hear everyone talk all the time about Jersey being the hometown show, but that’s inaccurate.

 Although the Misfits are from Lodi, New Jersey, they are actually a New York band, and played NYC far more than they ever played Jersey - before they became a true touring band in ‘81-’82.
 I’ve conducted many interviews over the years, and the thing I heard the most from people in the late 70s/early 80s punk scene was that the Misfits only came out to play NYC around Halloween time or, “only on Halloween.”
 This of course is not completely true as any Misfits Nerd who has memorized Misfits Central (or spent a fortune collecting fliers) will tell you, but it is a part of the band’s original mythology and further deepens the significance of an October show.

 I had never seen The Damned, and they were excellent!
 It’s amazing to see a band that has consistently been playing for 43 years, still sound so tight.
 They worked the crowd with their jovial, mischievous chemistry on stage.
-At one point, their keyboardist, Monty Oxymoron leaves his keys to dance like a mad man between Dave Vanian and Captain Sensible.
+At one point, their keyboardist, Monty Oxymoron leaves his keys to dance like a madman between Dave Vanian and Captain Sensible.
 Eventually, Monty accidentally knocks Vanians mic out of his hand and Vanian mischievously passes by Monty and his keyboards to bash the keys.
 What a fun band.

 IMG_20191019_200230_01.jpg